 The Compensation Committee recommends option grants to the Board.
-The Company granted stock options exercisable to purchase 650,000 shares of the Company to Named Executive Officers during the financial year ended December 31, 2016.
+The Company granted stock options exercisable to purchase 600,000 shares of the Company to Named Executive Officers during the financial year ended December 31, 2017.

-The Board is recommending to the Meeting the approval of a new Share Option Plan to replace the Existing Plan, for particulars please see "Particulars of Other Matters to Be Acted Upon - Adoption of New Share Option Plan".
+The Board is recommending to the Meeting the approval of the continuance of the Company's Share Option Plan, for particulars please see "Particulars of Other Matters to Be Acted Upon - Continuance of Share Option Plan".